thatarchguy/KevinLawDotInfo/resume.md

 **Member**, Computer Networking & Information Security Club
 Competed in the 2013 & 2014 North Eastern Collegiate Cyber Defense Competition
-Participated in the MITRE Capture the Flag Competition
 Won contest to attend Black Hat Security Conference 2014
 Attended Defcon 21 & 22
 Contributed to the Linux Kernel